 Here we list concentration inequalities for scalar-valued random variables that are bounded with probability 1 (sometimes only bounded on one side).
-This in contrast to light-tailed, unbounded scalar concentration which does not assume boundedness and heavy-tailed scalar concentration, where we assume only a few moments.
+This in contrast to light-tailed, unbounded scalar concentration which does not assume boundedness and heavy-tailed concentration, where we assume only a few moments.

 Many of these concentration inequalities are proven using corresponding exponential inequalities.
 There are also time-uniform versions of many of these inequalities which stem from the sub-psi process given by the corresponding exponential inequality.